 In case you didn’t know it, newsflash: I freaking LOVE strawberries.

-It’s one that I adapted last year in Baton Rouge, and it is working like a charm on those locally grown berries we’ve been getting in our weekly baskets.
+It’s one that I adapted when we lived in Baton Rouge, and it is working like a charm on those locally grown berries we’ve been getting in our weekly baskets.

 And it’s pretty darn simple to make, too!

 This is the type of condiment I want to keep in my fridge for the whole year because I can find excuses to eat little bites of it whenever. 😉

 Also, while it needs to cook for a little bit of time, once it’s done cooking, it keeps for 2-3 weeks in the fridge.